 Please refer to the pages listed here for prerequisite requirements, application requirements, admission process, required technical standards, estimated program costs and program policies.
 For other questions, contact us at or 434.544.8876.

-LC Program Highlights
+University of Lynchburg Program Highlights

 - Anatomy lab featuring flat screen monitors and 21 cadaver stations

 - Advanced clinical procedures emphasis

 - Modular organ based format

 - Custom-designed facilities in the newly renovated Graduate Health Science building adjacent to campus.
 This 26,000 square-foot building features state-of-the-art equipment and technology.

 The University of Lynchburg’s advanced curriculum offers students a unique opportunity to practice medicine and become leaders in health care.
 Our focus on critical thinking incorporates both problem-based learning and advanced simulation education.

 We look forward to assisting you with the application and admission process.